Homeowner checklist and advisement

 Curing time and coloured concrete.
 Be aware that environmental conditions can affect the colour and finish of concrete.
 Concrete placed in shaded areas can appear different to concrete placed in direct sunlight.
 Concrete poured under cover or close to the structure can appear different then concrete poured in an open space.
 Concrete placed in cold conditions can appear different to concrete placed in warm conditions.
 Over time the colour will even out.

--Once we have finished pouring the concrete, we strip out the forms.
+Once we have finished pouring the concrete, we strip out the forms.
 Once we have done our clean up there will be some landscape work that may need to be done once we are finished.
 There will be some areas that will need soil, may need new grass or seed, and also basic washing and cleaning of windows or siding.
 We recommend doing these things as soon as possible, especially on hot summer days.

 Cracking is our MOST ASKED QUESTION

 Be aware that cracking (although undesirable) may occur in your driveway, patio, slabs and stairs.
 We add control joints (cut lines or saw cutting) to try control and minimize the cracking.
 Please understand that this naturally occurs and beyond our control.
 We install rebar in all our slabs for that very reason.
 If it

 Depending on the sealer, most sealers will darken the concrete, as well as affect the appearance of the concrete.
 Today’s sealers are Acrylic and still (in our option) have not come up to the same standard as the old solvent based sealers.
 Current sealers can have the tendency to bubble and streak, even in

-Photographs, images, colour cards or displayed product samples (electronic, or otherwise) provide only an initial suggestion of the colour, texture and general appearance of a product.
+On-Line Images, Printed Brochures and other documents– Photographs, images, colour cards or displayed product samples (electronic, or otherwise) provide only an initial suggestion of the colour, texture and general appearance of a product.
 They are only indicative and illustrative of the type of finish to be achieved and no guarantee of the colours or textures.